October 2025 Mexican floods and landslides

 In October 2025, severe floods and landslides caused by heavy rains and attributed to remnants of storms occurred in several Mexican states.
-These weather events affected over 150 cities and municipalities, killing at least 76 people, leaving more than 320,000 others without power, about 100,000 houses destroyed, 75 missing and nearly 1,000 km of roads damaged.
+These weather events affected over 150 cities and municipalities, killing 84 people, leaving more than 320,000 others without power, about 100,000 houses destroyed, 17 missing and nearly 1,000 km of roads damaged.
+2,400 schools and 7,831 businesses were damaged and 288 communities were left isolated.
+56,000 hectares of farmland were affected.
+Insurance companies received approximately 1,200 claims.
+Officials estimated that total structural damage amounted to Mex$3.973 billion (US$219 million), while vehicle damage amounted to Mex$680 million (US$39.2 million).
+As of January 2026, Aon estimated that economic losses totaled to US$750 million.

 Background

 Remnants of both Hurricane Priscilla (left, at its peak intensity on 7 October 2025) and Tropical Storm Raymond (right, at its peak intensity on 10 October 2025) are attributed as the cause of the heavy rains.

 Mexico experienced unusually heavy rainfall in 2025, with Mexico City recording its wettest June in over 20 years.
-Authorities have related the deadly downpours to the remnants of Hurricane Priscilla and Tropical Storm Raymond, both of which brought intense rainfall to the country's western region: Both storms previously affected Baja California Sur, Chiapas, Guerrero, Jalisco, Michoacán, Nayarit, Oaxaca, Sonora and the Southwestern United States; however, no injuries or fatalities were reported.
+Authorities have related the deadly downpours to the remnants of Hurricane Priscilla, Tropical Storm Raymond, and a tropical wave over the Gulf of Mexico.
+Both Priscilla and Raymond previously affected Baja California Sur, Chiapas, Guerrero, Jalisco, Michoacán, Nayarit, Oaxaca, Sonora and the Southwestern United States with heavy rainfall; however, no injuries or fatalities were reported.
+A tropical wave entered central Mexico from the Atlantic.
+Anomalous moisture from the wave then caused several areas of low pressure to form near the Atlantic and Pacific coasts of Mexico.
+These areas of low pressure then interacted with moisture from the remnants of Hurricane Priscilla and Tropical Storm Raymond, causing heavy rain to fall across central Mexico.
+Rainfall was exacerbated by the mountainous terrain in the Huasteca region.